Notes on the Geography of Japan: Tokyo: Pre-War

 Since 1961, Tokyo has built about 100 miles of radial and ring expressways, including this one shading the bridge.
 It's the very crowded Shuto expressway, and it masterfully obliterates the Nihombashi atmosphere.

 Nihombashi now ranks first on the "list of the loathsome" in Shigeru Ito's Ugly Japan, but this photo almost makes the spot seem sinuously graceful.
-To get the full effect, though, you have to imagine the roar of traffic overhead and the resulting vibration of the ground underfoot.
+To get the full effect, though, you have to imagine the traffic overhead and the resulting vibration of the ground underfoot.
 (See Leo Lewis, "Monuments to Ugliness and the Triumph of Cash over Culture," The [London] Times, 31 December 2005)

 Meidi-ya, founded in 1885, is a chain of gourmet shops.
 This one, in Ginza, illustrates the 32-meter height limit imposed on Tokyo's buildings after the 1923 quake.
 The limit held until the Kasumigaseki Building of 1968.